popphp/pop-bootstrap/README.md

 Installation
 ============

-#### Installation via Composer

 The command below will install all of the necessary components and take you through the installation steps automatically:

 ```console
 $ composer create-project --dev popphp/pop-bootstrap project-folder
 ```

-#### Manual Installation

-If you prefer to install it manually, you can follow the steps below:

-1. Install the appropriate database SQL file located in `app/data`
-2. Copy `app/config/application.orig.php` to `app/config/application.php`
-3. Fill in the database information in that file

 Get Started
 ===========